-The departments have commenced the work on redesigning our professional doctorate (EdD) programs in order to better differentiate them as programs emphasizing creative professional activity and final doctoral projects distinct from the PhD programs, and renew the reputation of this degree for a broad range of education professionals.
+The departments have commenced the work on redesigning our professional doctorate (EdD) programs in order to better differentiate them from traditional PhD programs.
+They will emphasize creative professional activity and a "dissertation in practice".
+This will renew the reputation of this degree for a broad range of education professionals.
 In addition, our professional Master's (MEd) programs will be reviewed and revised by developing new foci, identifying related course clusters and modifying delivery using technology to enhance their relevance and improve access.
 It is expected that these innovations will lead to growth in enrolment of international students in professional programs.
 We are in the process of establishing a staff position to support the departments with recruitment and retention of international students.
 In order to grow enrolment in all programs, recruitment strategies will continue to be enhanced and focus not only on attracting the highest quality applicants but also on recruiting and retaining students from underrepresented populations.